scAB1001/IoT-Sensor-Framework/README.md

 ### Executing Tasks

 In order to execute the tasks, we must ensure both the Azure Database and Function App are running. \
 The Database will appear offline until you create or query the database for the first time -or your request times out as the resource is starting.
-In that case, retry.
+In that case: retry.

 To run and verify each of these tasks, the relevant endpoint is called and a JSON output can be extracted.
 Furthermore, the `QueryDB.java` file is ran to further verify and provide a more detailed insight.
 TODO: Include via shell script